 Raccoons, deer, foxes, beavers, porcupines and several species of birds are just some of the creatures visitors can discover while kayaking around the island.

-If the river seems like an intimidating spot to start your kayak adventure, Cocoa Kayak Rentals of Hershey offers trips along the gentle Swatara Creek, which runs around small islands and takes visitors to unique locations to see wildlife, much like to Susquehanna River.
+If the river seems like an intimidating spot to start your kayak adventure, Cocoa Kayak Rentals of Hershey offers trips along the gentle Swatara Creek, which runs around small islands and takes visitors to unique locations to see wildlife, much like the Susquehanna River.

 Fort Hunter Park, home to 37 acres of land and a 19th century home, is most famous for its involvement in the French and Indian War.
 Now a Susquehanna River park in Harrisburg, it makes for a great place to stretch your legs.
 Stop in for a visit during your tour and take in the historical countryside.